johnasp/johnaspinall.co.uk/_posts/portfolio/2015-07-18-jd-williams-mobile-ux.md

 ### Project overview

-Analytics data revealed that on JD Williams' suite of mobile specific websites, the product refine and search user journeys had an unacceptably high add to bag abandonment rate.
-I was assigned the role of UX design lead on a project to grow conversion rates and revenues via improvements to the product search and navigation user experience.
+Assigned to the role of <strong>UX design lead</strong> on a project to improve conversion rates via UX changes to the mobile website product search and navigation user experience.

+### User Research & Testing

 Users were often abandoning the *product search user journey* and were dropping out of the *product refine user journey*.

-### User Research & Testing

 Although we had data to tell us where the problems were, I needed to verify exactly the reasons why.
 To achieve this I conducted some user research and testing using pre-existing user personas.

 I mapped out the probablematic user journies and wrote user tasks which were to be performed on the existing mobile site by real users in remote user testing sessions.
 I booked sessions with users whose demographic came in the persona groups for the clients "Power Brands" (JD WIlliams, Jacamo and Simply Be).